LearnTeachCode/debugging-report-template/README.md

 ```
 Your results here...
 1. Changing to single-quotes did not make a difference.
 The correct answer is still not trigger the correct message.

+2. Using == does not make a difference.
+It's still displaying the wrong message.

 ```